-- Whether they are a member of a professional body or not, ask: Do you have a company values statement?
+2. Do you have a company values statement?

-- Can I see feedback on your services from both clients and candidates?
-What does the feedback say?
+3. Can I see feedback on your services from both clients and candidates?

-- How long have you been in business?
+4. How long have you been in business?

-- How do you access the passive candidate market?
-What can you do for me that I cannot do for myself?
+7. How do you access the passive candidate (or job) market?

 If recruiters can’t answer positively to all or most of these questions, alarm bells should start ringing.
 Generally, if they’re not a serious recruiter, they’ll start to squirm in their seats after the second question.